Introduction: How to Use a Jigsaw

 ***Disclaimer: This Instructable is not intended to serve as a substitute for hands-on training.
 Always follow proper safety protocol in the shop and tool specific safety instructions***

 Step 1: Select the Right Blade

 The blade of your jigsaw depends on the type of material you intend to cut.
 If you are cutting wood, a wood blade will enable a faster cut.
 If you are cutting metal, a metal blade with 21-24 teeth per inch is ideal.
 The blade type is evident in how fine the teeth are, or the label on the blade's box.

 Step 2: Set Up the Jigsaw

 Start by putting the blade into the jigsaw, but first, make sure the saw is unplugged.
 Some jigsaws have an bolt that needs to be loosened with an allen wrench to change the blade.
 Newer jigsaws have a black lever that loosens the grip on the blade when pulled down, which enables you to put a new blade in.
-Make sure the blade is facing the right direction, and that the end is securely gripped by the jigsaw when you release the black lever.
+Make sure the blade is facing the right direction (the teeth of the blade are facing towards the front of the jigsaw), and that the end is securely gripped by the jigsaw when you release the black lever.

 NOW you can plug your jigsaw back in and prepare for the cut.